Basil tastes great and is also a great companion plant in the garden, but you don’t need to grow the full plant to get these benefits.

 I like to dampen the soil before sowing seeds so they don’t get washed away, and to make sure the soil is damp enough.
 You can use a spray bottle (which will become your best friend as a microgreens grower) to make sure you’re not overwatering.

 3. Sow Your Basil Microgreen Seeds

-Planting basil seeds is also pretty easy, whether your planting genovese basil microgreens or sweet basil.
-Since you’re growing micro greens you can sow many more seeds in a smaller flat than you would if you were going to let the basil plants mature.
+Planting basil seeds is also pretty easy, whether you are planting genovese basil microgreens or sweet basil.
+Since you’re growing microgreens you can sow many more seeds in a smaller flat than you would if you were going to let the basil plants mature.

 Generally, around 15-20 per square inch is a good rule of thumb.
 Of course, this method won’t be perfect unless you buy an expensive tool for making sure you use the right amount of seeds.

 Once you’ve got your seeds in the soil, they should be covered with around 1/4 inch of soil, so you can just lightly dust them with some soil on top.

 We’ve already dampened the soil before planting, but you’ll want to make sure the soil you put on top of the seeds is also damp.